The Theory of Moral Sentiments: Part I, Section III, Chapter III: Of the Corruption of our Moral Sentiments, which is occasioned by this Disposition to admire the Rich and the Great, and to despise or neglect Persons of poor and mean Condition

-This disposition to admire, and almost to worship, the rich and the powerful, and to despise, or, at least, to neglect persons of poor and mean condition, though necessary both to establish and to maintain the distinction of ranks and the order of society, is, at the same time, the great and most universal cause of the corruption of our moral sentiments.
-That wealth and greatness are often regarded with the respect and admiration which are due only to wisdom and virtue; and that the contempt, of which vice and folly are the only proper objects, is often most unjustly bestowed upon poverty and weakness, has been the complaint of moralists in all ages.
+Smith says that, although the admiration of the rich and powerful and the neglect of the poor are necessary to establish and maintain the distinction of ranks and the order of society, the disposition to do so is simultaneously the great and most universal cause of the corruption of our moral sentiments.
+The respect and admiration of wealth and greatness, and the bestowment of contempt upon poverty and weakness, has been the complaint of moralists throughout the ages.